- Identify and distinguish between the types of connective tissue: proper, supportive, and fluid

 - Explain the functions of connective tissues

 As may be obvious from its name, one of the major functions of connective tissue is to connect tissues and organs.
-Unlike epithelial tissue, which is composed of cells closely packed with little or no extracellular space in between, connective tissue cells are dispersed in a matrix.
-The matrix usually includes a large amount of extracellular material produced by the connective tissue cells that are embedded within it.
-The matrix plays a major role in the functioning of this tissue.
-The major component of the matrix is a ground substance often crisscrossed by protein fibers.
-This ground substance is usually a fluid, but it can also be mineralized and solid, as in bones.
-Connective tissues come in a vast variety of forms, yet they typically have in common three characteristic components: cells, large amounts of amorphous ground substance, and protein fibers.
+Unlike epithelial tissue, which is composed of cells closely packed with little or no extracellular space in between, connective tissue cells are dispersed in large amounts of extracellular matrix.
+The extracellular matrix is produced by the connective tissue cells that are embedded within it.
+The extracellular matrix plays a major role in the functioning of connective tissue.
+Connective tissues come in a vast variety of forms, yet they typically have in common three characteristic components: cells, large amounts of amorphous ground substance and protein fibers.
+The ground substance is usually a fluid, but it can also be mineralized and solid, as in bones.
 The amount and structure of each component correlates with the function of the tissue, from the rigid ground substance in bones supporting the body to the inclusion of specialized cells; for example, a phagocytic cell that engulfs pathogens and also rids tissue of cellular debris.

 Functions of Connective Tissues